Eco-terrorism: US Government's response

 Spiking trees became a federal offense in the United States when it was added to the Drug Act in 1988.

 Under the Animal Enterprise Protection Act of 1992 it became a federal crime to "cause more than $10,000 in damage while engaged in "physical disruption to the functioning of an animal enterprise by intentionally stealing, damaging, or causing the loss of any property […] used by the animal enterprise."
 In 2006, this was updated and renamed the Animal Enterprise Terrorism Act by the 109th congress.
 The updated act included causing personal harm and the losses incurred on "secondary targets" as well as adding to the penalties for these crimes.

 In 2003, a conservative legislative lobbying group, the American Legislative Exchange Council (ALEC), proposed the "Animal and Ecological Terrorism Act" which defined an "animal rights or ecological terrorist organization" as "two or more persons organized for the purpose of supporting any politically motivated activity intended to obstruct or deter any person from participating in an activity involving animals or an activity involving natural resources."
 The legislation was not enacted.

 The FBI has stated that "since 2005…investigations have resulted in indictments against 30 individuals."
-In 2006, an FBI case labeled "Operation Backfire" brought charges of domestic terrorism to eleven people associated with the ELF and ALF.
+In 2006, an FBI case labeled "Operation Backfire" brought charges of domestic terrorism against eleven people associated with the ELF and ALF.
 "The indictment includes charges related to arson, conspiracy, use of destructive devices, and destruction of an energy facility."
 Operation Backfire was a result of the 1998 burning of a ski resort in Vail, Colorado by the group, "The Family."
 The incident resulted in $26 million in damages.
 The FBI joined together with the Bureau of Alcohol, Tobacco, Firearms and Explosives to convict the individuals and any future eco-terrorist groups.